mzeric/rtems/README.md

 ![qemuserial](https://github.com/mzeric/rtems-x86_64/raw/master/doc/qemu_serial.png)

+# Current Progress

+# How to Build

+## build toolchains
+use rtems-source-builder to build x86_64-rtems5-xxx

 This is the Real-Time Executive for Multiprocessing Systems (RTEMS).
 The version number for this software is indicated in the VERSION file.